Vietnam, S.Korea sign MoU on labor export program - VnExpress International

 |

 Vietnam's labor minister Dao Ngoc Dung and South Korea's Minister of Strategy and Finance Kim Dong-yeon at the signing ceremony witnessed by the two countries' presidents.
-Photo by VnExpress/BLD.
+Photo by VnExpress

 It outlines the responsibilities of the sending and receiving agencies, as well as the processes to recruit, sign contracts with and receive qualified candidates.
 It also outlines measures to prevent workers from illegally overstaying and emphasizes the responsibilities of both sides' agencies in tackling this issue.